Sleep soundly with SleepyCat

 It’s vital to get good quality sleep.
 If you experience broken sleep or feel groggy in the morning regardless of how long you’ve slept, a sleep routine that includes light stretches, meditation and getting rid of all your screens can improve sleep quality.

 Too anxious to sleep?
 There’s a blanket for that.
 Weighted Blankets were designed to help those with insomnia and/or anxiety with deep pressure therapy.
-A Cuddle Pillow on the other hand could help you keep your spine aligned while also helping you release some stress and have some more feel-good hormones (oxytocin) before you sleep!
+A Cuddle Pillow `on the other hand could help you keep your spine aligned while also helping you release some stress and have some more feel-good hormones (oxytocin) before you sleep!

-A quiet, dark room with no distractions or screens and accessories that aid your sleep is how you can practice some sleep-care every day.
+A quiet, dark room with no distractions or screens and accessories that aid your sleep is how you can practice some sleep care every day.

 In a fast-paced world, it can seem like resting or sleeping is insignificant.
 Or it may feel like doing so makes you lazy.
-But with the world moving towards the revolutionary acts of self-care, it’s necessary to remember that sleep is also an act of self-care.
+But with the world moving toward revolutionary acts of self-care, it’s necessary to remember that sleep is also an act of self-care.
 You aren’t lazy to nap or sleep in.
 It’s essential for your well-being.
-Taking care of yourself, investing in yourself isn’t self-indulgence, it’s self-preservation.
+Taking care of yourself, and investing in yourself isn’t self-indulgence, it’s self-preservation.

 Get the luxury and comfort of a hotel pillow at home.
 This is supersoft, lighweight and has a smart zipper for adjusting its firmness.